ChrisMcBride1980/Jamf-CSE-Admin-Workflow/README.md

 Create another policy and add the remove user script and give the script a custom trigger of uofgremoval.
 Scope this policy to any device you plan to use with this workflow.

 Create a self service policy and add the create admin account script.
-Remember to change the varriable to whatever you wish the name of your account to be.
+Remember to change the variable to whatever you wish the name of your account to be.
 Set the policy to run offline, when the account is created the script generates a randome password and displays a swift dialog message to the user with the new accounts password and username.
 Scope this policy to any machine you plan to use for this workflow.